Don-Stevenson/domaine-take-home/README.md

 - Email: dsteven1@gmail.com

-Please reach out through any of the above channels, and I'll provide you with the required credentials securely.
+Please reach out and I'll provide you with the required credentials securely.

 ### Building for production